tblautenberg/DockerAutoPullAlpha/README.md

 You can acsess it via docker by building a image with:

-docker build -t jap (jap for java auto pull) --> docker run -it --name jaap jap
+"docker build -t jap ." --> "docker run -it --name jaap jap"

 This will build the JavaDockerAutoPull, inside of the container, and run a bashscript to run it, and build/run the JAR from target-repo.